remykarem/remykarem.github.io/books-src/cryptography-book/src/cryptosystems/openpgp.md

 PGP was originally developed as a propietary software for encrypting and decrypting emails.

-OpenPGP is developed to provide a standard for PGP-compatible software.
+The OpenPGP standard was later developed, based on PGP, to provide a standard for PGP-compatible software.

+Modern versions of PGP are designed to be compatible with the OpenPGP standard.
 ```

 ## Encryption/decryption